Rate this article

 10. Gen AI-driven pricing

-Demand-based pricing is another ecommerce area where generative AI shines.
-Here, ecommerce owners can model demand curves based on various influencing factors such as seasonality, economic factors, and other variables to optimize pricing during spikes or slowdowns in demand.
+Moreover, with demand-based pricing, ecommerce owners can model demand curves based on seasonality, inflation rates, income levels, and other variables to optimize pricing during spikes or slowdowns in demand.

 11. Fraud detection

 Generative AI and ecommerce make a powerful combo when it comes to anomaly detection.
-Traditional methods of fraud detection often rely on predefined rules or models, which may not capture the ever-evolving nature of fraud techniques.
+Traditional methods don’t catch fast-changing fraud tactics.
 Conversely, generative AI stays adaptive to new fraud patterns by constantly vacuuming up consumer data and analyzing it with past customer interactions.

-By understanding genuine past customer behavior patterns and previously detected fraud patterns, generative AI can simulate fraudulent activities and train machine learning systems to detect and counteract them.
+By understanding genuine past customer behavior and previously detected fraud patterns, generative AI can simulate fraudulent activities and train AI algorithms to detect and counteract them.
 Paired with a conversational interface, generative AI can also notify fraud engineers about risk flow and give reliable recommendations on what to do next.

 Don’t miss a chance to uncover new opportunities with gen AI